signalfx/splunk-otel-dotnet/src/Splunk.OpenTelemetry.AutoInstrumentation/nuget-readme.md

 ```

 If the application references packages that can be instrumented, but require
-other packages for the instrumentation to work the build will fail and prompt
+other packages for the instrumentation to work, the build will fail and prompt
 you to either add the missing instrumentation package or to skip the
 instrumentation of the corresponding package: